 Every year in the UK, over a quarter of a million children under the age or 5 have to go to hospital because of a fall, scald or swallowing something that may be harmful.
 Most of these accidents happen in the home or garden.

-Not much is known about the best ways of stopping accidents at home, which is why we are doing this study.
+Not much is known about the best ways of stopping accidents at home, which is why we did this research programme.

-We have devised six research questions to help us.
-Each question will be investigated using one or more studies
+Each question was investigated using one or more studies

 Some copies of questionnaires used in this research are available for information only here.
 There are restrictions on using our questionnaires, so please contact us if you wish to use any of our questionnaires for research purposes.

 Pam Pepper Admin Support Division of Primary Care School of MedicineUniversity of Nottingham 13th Floor, Tower Building University Park Nottingham NG7 2RD